What can I do about a greenway that needs maintenance?

 How much will Resilient St. Vrain cost?
 Who is paying for the project?

-The estimated cost to rebuild and improve the resiliency of the St. Vrain Creek is approximately $164 million.
-Approximately $80 million in funding for Resilient St. Vrain is coming from a variety of sources.
+The cost for work to rebuild the St. Vrain Greenway and to restore and revitalize the St. Vrain Creek channel is estimated between $120 million and $140 million.
+Partial project funding for Resilient St. Vrain is coming from a variety of sources.

 $20 million in voter-approved Storm Drainage Bonds